-But some breeds clearly function better in a protective capacity than others.
+Some breeds clearly function better as guard dogs than others.
 Few people would be intimidated by a Chihuahua, for example.
 Other dogs are simply too friendly to provide the kind of protection you’d want.
 Pit bulls and American Staffordshire terriers are a great example of this; they may have an intimidating appearance, but when properly raised, these dogs tend to view strangers as friends they haven’t yet met.

-Nevertheless, there are several breeds that make excellent guard dogs for families, and we’ve detailed eight of the best below.
+Nevertheless, there are several breeds that make for the best guard dogs for families, and we’ve detailed eight below.
 Note that while each of these breeds will certainly help deter criminals, no dog should be considered a true “guard dog” until they’ve been specifically trained to serve in this capacity.

 Formerly known as the “butcher’s dog,” Rottweilers were originally tasked with pulling the carts used by butchers and protecting them from thieves.
 Rottweilers have an extremely intimidating appearance, thanks to their broad shoulders, blocky head and muscular build, but they also possess all of the personality traits you’d want in a guard dog, including bravery, loyalty and intelligence.
 Rottweilers are head-strong dogs who require a firm, loving and confident owner; they are definitely not appropriate as a first dog.